vishnuharidas/april-ssg/content/pages/styles.md

 <span class="april-ssg-theme-demo-span" onClick="javascrip:document.getElementById('theme-css').href='/css/styles.css';">Default</span>
 </div>

-To apply your own styles, copy the default CSS file, modify it as needed, and update the `site.config.json` file to reference your custom stylesheet.
+To apply your own styles, copy the default CSS file, modify it as needed, and update your `site.config.json` file to reference your custom stylesheet.

 ---